vsysoev/mockhttp/README.md

 # mockhttp
-Simple http mock server for testing purpose.
+Simple http mock server written on GO for testing purpose.
 Need to mock backend for simulating particular behavior.
 Behavior is defined in yml config file.
 Sample is
 ```yaml